Praqma/VersionedBinaryArtifacts/README.md

  - The build directory to run from
  - The dependencies that must be resolved

-Key features:
+## Key features:

  - Automatic pre-build generation of a version.h and build.h to use in the build process

- - Creation of a buildInfo.properties
+ - Creation of a buildInfo.properties:

 ````
 BUILD_TIMESTAMP=Wed Nov 04 15:05:20 CET 2015